 March 2020 marked the 250th anniversary of the Boston Massacre.
 On the night of March 4th, my friend Chris Hall and I attended a presentation by Professor Serena Zabin that was hosted by the Massachusetts Historical Society.
 Zabin’s talk focused on the thesis of her new book, The Boston Massacre: A Family History.
 The following morning, I rode the subway into downtown to watch a graveside wreath-laying ceremony at Granary, put on by the Daughters of the American Revolution.
-These were the last events I attended prior to the closures and shutdowns instituted in response to the COVID-19 pandemic.
+These were the last public events I attended prior to the closures and shutdowns instituted in response to the COVID-19 pandemic.

 "He is one of the most important figures in African-American history, not for what he did for his own race, but for what it did for all oppressed people everywhere.
 He is a reminder that the African-American heritage is not only African but American and it is a heritage that begins with the beginning of America."

 providing his view of the legacy of Crispus Attucks in his book Why We Can't Wait, published in 1964

 On the coroner’s report, Attucks was listed under an alias — Michael Johnson.
 The document is in the collection of Revolutionary Spaces, an organization which formed in 2020 with the merger of the Bostonian Society and the Old South Association.
 When I took this photograph, the coroner’s report was being displayed in the Reflecting Attucks gallery on the second floor of the Old State House.

 Fowler, Jermaine, host.
 “American Martyr: The Story of Crispus Attucks.”
 The Humanity Archive (podcast).
 January 3, 2020.
 Accessed December 12, 2022. https://podcasts.apple.com/us/podcast/the-humanity-archive/id1436450035?i=1000459346295.